Many new parents view caring for a new family member as complex.

 When washing, treat your baby’s genitals like any other part of the body in the bath by gently rinsing the area with warm water, from front to back, so that girls do not spread bacteria.

-Ponti says to dry the baby after the bath to prevent his skin from getting cold, then let the skin air dry before applying a barrier cream (only when you notice it is a little red from the diaper rash).
+Ponti says to dry the baby after the bath to prevent his skin from getting cold, then let the skin air dry before applying a barrier cream (only when you notice it is a bit red from the diaper rash).

-If your son has been circumcised, bathe him carefully with lukewarm water every day for a full week after surgery.
+If your son has been circumcised, bathe him carefully with lukewarm water every day for a whole week after surgery.
 After each bath, apply a layer of petroleum jelly to the end of the penis to protect it from the diaper while it is tender and healing.